Fitness & Nutritional Coaching

 To download our free information packet, please fill out the “Request Info” form on this page.
 If you have a question about the school or a particular program, you may submit your question through the online form and a LHAA representative will get back to you.

 Contact Amy Ball Admissions and Financial Aid Coordinator, at 859-252-5656 ext.
 29 firstname.lastname@example.org for information about tours, admissions and financial aid.

 When is enrollment?

-The Spring class start date is May 9, 2020 – blended weekend program meets Saturdays from 9:00 am to 5:00 pm and students take 8 hours of online or externship classes/week throughout the duration of the program.
+The blended weekend program start date is August 22, 2020 – meeting Saturdays from 9:00 am to 5:00 pm and students take 8 hours of online or externship classes/week throughout the duration of the program.
 Approximately 37.5 weeks to complete.

 To begin the process of enrollment, complete the application form here and submit online.
 Please note that this is a brief but detailed form with questions regarding your background and education, a request for references, an essay, and a $50.00 application fee required prior to enrollment.

 What percent of graduates found employment related to their field of study?

 The job placement rate for students who completed this program in the period July 1, 2018 through June 30, 2019 is 50%.